This site requires a more recent version of Adobe Flash Player to function properly.

 Proven expansion and market development strategy

 Yelp has a proven market development strategy which it uses to expand into new markets in the United States, Canada and Europe.
 It plans to expand globally into multiple countries across the world - to achieve this, it can use its tried and tested techniques, and its experienced sales force to attract new users and businesses, and ramp up quickly, even in new markets.
-It expanded its operations to 20 countries in 2012, and in the first half has extended its reach to 2 more countires.
+It expanded its operations to 28 countries in Q3 2014.
 Going forward, it plans to continue its rapid expansion spree in the US as well as abroad.

 Large community and network effects

 Yelp has one of the largest communities of active contributors, who write detailed reviews about local businesses.
 Its community has contributed more than 67 million reviews to date, and continues to generate more than 50,000 local business reviews every day.
 Its large repository of reviews attracts more than 120 million unique visitors every month, which makes it the perfect advertising platform for local businesses looking to gain new customers.
 This in turn, helps Yelp generate increasing amounts of revenue from local and display advertising, as well as offerings like Yelp Deals and hotel reservations.